InspektorKukeke/BC365ClipboardPaste/README.md

 1. Copy contents of ClipboardPase folder to your project folder.
 2. Run the project and open Page 22 (Customer list)
-3. Copy an image file, click on an area of HTMLEditor Factbox, hit CTRL+V and image will appear.
+3. Copy an image file, click on an area of HTMLEditor Factbox, hit CTRL+v an and image will appear.

 Ideally, you would want to keep the results in a blob when page is closed.